Practical guidance for supporting aging parents with dignity,

 Your Gentle Start to a New Caregiving Role

-completely overwhelming.
-It's a journey many of us will take, often
+and completely overwhelming.
+It's a journey many of us will take,

-starting with a quiet sense of concern.
-You might notice small changes,
+often starting with a quiet sense of concern.
+You might notice small

-wonder about the future, and feel a little unsure of where to even
+changes, wonder about the future, and feel a little unsure of where

-the answers right now.
-This new role isn't about taking over; it's about
+all the answers right now.
+This new role isn't about taking over;

-building a partnership.
-It's about offering a steady hand while
+it's about building a partnership.
+It's about offering a steady hand

 It All Starts Small

-simple, manageable actions that build trust and open the door for bigger
+with simple, manageable actions that build trust and open the door

-conversations down the road.
-This process generally unfolds in three
+for bigger conversations down the road.
+This process generally

-thoughtful phases: starting a conversation, observing what's happening,
+unfolds in three thoughtful phases: starting a conversation,

 This simple visual helps show how the journey begins.